doriordan/skuber/docs/GUIDE.md

 The other standard Skuber API methods (`update`, `delete` etc.) can also be used with this type.
 (Note: the corresponding *list type* will be supported shortly)

+***Deployment***

+A Skuber client can also create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.

+The following example emulates that described [here](http://kubernetes.io/v1.1/docs/user-guide/deployments.html).
+As noted there you may need to enable the Deployments feature on your cluster explicitly.

+Initial creation of the deployment:

+    val nginxLabel = "app" -> "nginx"
+    val nginxContainer = Container("nginx",image="nginx:1.7.9").port(80)

+    val nginxTemplate = Pod.Template.Spec
+      .named("nginx")
+      .addContainer(nginxContainer)
+      .addLabel(nginxLabel)

+    val desiredCount = 5
+    val nginxDeployment = Deployment("nginx-deployment")
+      .withReplicas(desiredCount)
+      .withTemplate(nginxTemplate)

+    println("Creating nginx deployment")
+    val createdDeplFut = k8s create nginxDeployment

+Use `kubectl get deployments` to see the status of the newly created Deployment, and `kubectl get rc` will show a new replication controller which manages the creation of the required pods.

+Later an update can be posted - in this example the nginx version will be updated to 1.9.1:

+    val newContainer = Container("nginx",image="nginx:1.9.1").port(80)
+    val existingDeployment = k8s get[Deployment] "nginx-deployment"
+    val updatedDeployment = existingDeployment.updateContainer(newContainer)
+    k8s update updatedDeployment

+As no explicit deployment strategy has been selected, the default strategy will be used which will result in a rolling update of the nginx pods - again, you can use `kubectl get` commands to view the status of the deployment, replication controllers and pods as the update progresses.

+The `DeploymentExamples` example runs the above steps.

 ## Programmatic configuration

 Normally it is likely that configuration will be via a kubeconfig file.
 However a client can optionally pass a `K8SConfiguration` object directly as a parameter to the `k8sInit` call.
 This will override any other configuration.